Stealth is put in the mouth and in place of passwords it is based on the “folds” of the palate, which differ from individual to individual.

 A sweet taste could be used to represent a partner, for example, and the wearer could tap their tongue at a certain spot on the palate three times to indicate that they will call back soon if they are unable to respond.

-For designers, the most exciting element, however, is its potential to combine different methods of data collection in the mouth.
+For designers, the most exciting element, however, is its potential to combine different data collection methods in the mouth.
 Oral biometrics, temperature, humidity and pressure are treated and entrusted to an algorithm based on artificial intelligence.

 Oral biometrics and health monitoring